JarryShaw/PyPCAPKit/README.md

 PCAP file extractor and formatted exporter

 positional arguments:
-  input-file-name       The name of input pcap file.
-If ".pcap" omits, it will
+  input-file-name       The name of input PCAP file.
+If extension omits, it
-                        be automatically appended.
+                        will be automatically appended.

 optional arguments:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit -o file-name, --output file-name
-                        The name of input pcap file.
+                        The name of input PCAP file.
 If format extension omits, it will be automatically appended.
   -f format, --format format
                         Print a extraction report in the specified output format.
 Available are all formats supported by jsformat, e.g.: json, plist, and tree.
-  -j, --json            Display extraction report as json.
+  -j, --json            Display extraction report as JSON.
 This will yield
                         "raw" output that may be used by external tools.
 This option overrides all other options.
   -p, --plist           Display extraction report as macOS Property List